cheehook/GenAIStudio/README.md

 3. **Configure and connect microservice nodes:**

 	Some nodes have configurable parameters that let you set specific settings.
 After configuring a node, you can connect it to another node by dragging the output edge and dropping it onto the input edge of the target node.
-Once your workflow is complete, click the 💾 **Save Workflow** button to save your project.
+Once your workflow is complete, click the 💾 **Save OpeaFlow** button to save your project.

 	![start_new_project_3](./assets/screenshots/start_new_project_3.png)